 This is a comprehensive summary of the book Super Thinking: The Big Book of Mental Models by Gabriel Weinberg.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.

 Summary printable: Download this summary to read offline.

 Super Thinking is exactly what the title entails – a big book that lists a wide variety of mental models.
 What exactly are mental models?
 Set of frameworks, thinking scripts, that promise to radically reduce the time you need to make a decision.
 Gabriel Weinberg, who happens to be the CEO of DuckDuckGo, does a wonderful job explaining these frameworks.
 He adds context and real-life examples to make it easy for readers to “get” what they’re reading.

 The Core Idea:

 You don’t have to be Superman to make smart, thoughtful choices in your life.
 Simply do what the smartest people on the planet do – take advantage of the already established mental models.
 The main goal of the book is to introduce you to a lot of thinking concepts.
-This way, by upgrading your mental toolbox, you will have everything needed to make better decisions in life.
-Your ability to find insights, quick, in difficult situations will increase – helping you become a master problem-solver.
+This way, by upgrading your mental toolbox, you will have everything needed to think better and make better decisions in life.
+Your ability to find insights, quickly, in difficult situations will increase – helping you become a master problem-solver.

-Not every problem is a nail that you can beat with a hammer.
+- Not every problem is a nail that you can beat with a hammer.
 Add more tools to your mental toolkit.

-There’s a huge difference between what you know, what you know you don’t know, and what you don’t know at all.
+- There’s a huge difference between what you know, what you know you don’t know, and what you don’t know at all.

-Reading about mental models is just the starting point.
+- Reading about mental models is just the starting point.
 To actually get them you need to practice.

 5 Key Lessons from Super Thinking: The Big Book of Mental Models: